Soft Language Prompts for Language Transfer: Introduction

 \section{Introduction}

 Many multilingual large language models (LLMs) have been developed in recent years, demonstrating promising performance on various NLP tasks across multiple languages~\cite{xue2021mt5, workshop2023bloom}.
 These models are pre-trained on extensive corpora of unlabelled data in numerous languages, allowing an adaptation to linguistic characteristics and nuances.
 In addition, LLMs are often further trained on downstream tasks in a selected subset of languages~\cite{muennighoff2023crosslingual}.
-However, only few LLMs focus on low-resource languages~\cite{ustun2024aya}.
+However, only few LLMs focus on low-resource languages~\cite{tang2020multilingualtranslationextensiblemultilingual, xue2021mt5, ustun2024aya}.

-As the number of covered languages in a model increases, the issue of the \textit{curse of multilinguality} arises.
+As the number of covered languages in the model increases, the issue of the \textit{curse of multilinguality} arises.
 This problem occurs when the LLM's capacity is limited, causing languages with less training data to perform poorly~\cite{conneau-etal-2020-unsupervised}.
 Various approaches have been employed to address this limitation, primarily involving additional trainable parameters specific to individual languages~\cite{pfeiffer-etal-2020-mad, pfeiffer-etal-2023-mmt5}.

-An alternative to language-specific tuning is \textit{cross-lingual transfer}: LLMs have achieved superior results on many NLP tasks in high-resource languages.
-This motivated researchers to try to transfer such capabilities to low-resource languages.
-In Cross-lingual transfer methods, an LLM is trained on a downstream task in one language and evaluated in other languages~\cite{PIKULIAK2021113765}.
-However, training only task-specific representations does not always capture the nuances of languages on which the LLM has not been trained, or has been trained only to a small extent.
+An alternative to language-specific tuning is \textit{cross-lingual transfer}, where researchers investigate the knowledge transfer between high and low-resource languages.
+In cross-lingual transfer methods, an LLM is trained on a downstream task in one language, most often high-resource, and evaluated in other languages~\cite{PIKULIAK2021113765}.
+However, training only task-specific representations does not always capture the nuances of languages on which the LLM has not been trained or has been trained only to a small extent.
 Therefore, incorporating language-specific features can enhance knowledge transfer across languages.

-Previous work has primarily investigated language and task representations by training language and task-specific adapters~\cite{pfeiffer-etal-2020-mad, parovic-etal-2022-bad} or by employing language arithmetic~\cite{klimaszewski2024train}.
+Previous work has primarily investigated language and task representations by training language and task-specific adapters~\cite{pfeiffer-etal-2020-mad, parovic-etal-2022-bad} or by employing language arithmetics~\cite{klimaszewski2024train}.
 Nonetheless, other approaches that involve adding additional parameters to the model for language representation have not been thoroughly explored.
-This brings the opportunity to explore the combination of language and task representations using other methods and their impact in cross-lingual settings.
+This opens the opportunity to explore a combination of language and task representations using other methods and their impact in cross-lingual settings.